balena-io/docs/pages/gettingStarted.md

 You should now have a friendly talking raspberry pi and a good base to start building and deploying awesome connected devices.

 If node.js isn't your thing, then don't worry, you can use any language you like.
-Have a look at how to use [dockerfiles][dockerfile] and play around with our python example over [here][python-example]
+Have a look at how to use [dockerfiles][dockerfile] and play around with our python example over [here][python-example].

 ## Further Reading